 '''

 SYNTAX

 take = 'take' (obj).

 drop = 'drop' (obj).

 '''

 This shows the syntax definitions for the verbs take and drop, take also allowing multiple objects.
-This would allow inputs like but not drop the shovel and the bucket
+This would allow inputs like take everything except the pillow drop the vase but not drop the shovel and the bucket